JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 ```

-Now, you can start the JETSCAPE run with SMASH
+Now, you can start the JETSCAPE run with SMASH:

 ```
 ./runJetscape ../../SummerSchool2022/Jul28_Transport/jetscape_user_smash.xml
 ```

-While the calculation is running (it will take around 20 minutes), we have a look at the input, configuration and output of SMASH.
+While the calculation is running (it will take around 20 minutes), we have a look at the input, configuration, and output of SMASH.

 ## 2) Input and output files of SMASH

 #### Input

 As usual for JETSCAPE modules, you can configure properties of the module in the JetScape configuration file `SummerSchool2022/Jul22_Transport/jetscape_user_smash.xml`.
 Open it, have a look and find the Afterburner section.
-There you see the three input files of SMASH the config, particles and decaymodes file.
-Locate those file and open them to see what they are about:
+There you see the three input files of SMASH: the config, particles, and decaymodes file.
+Locate those files and open them to see what they are about:

 * The `config.yaml` file gives you all options to alter the setup of SMASH.
-When SMASH is used within JETSCAPE some of them are overwritten (dummy variables).
+When SMASH is used within JETSCAPE, some of them are overwritten (dummy variables).
 The options are described in detail in the [SMASH user guide](http://theory.gsi.de/~smash/userguide/current/).
-* The `particles.txt` file list all possible degrees of freedom (i.e. hadrons) with their properties, which is for example also useful to look up the PDG number of particles.
+* The `particles.txt` file lists all possible degrees of freedom (i.e. hadrons) with their properties (as a side note, this can be also useful for looking up the PDG number of particles).
-* The `decaymodes.txt` file list the possible decays of resonances in SMASH.
+* The `decaymodes.txt` file lists the possible decays of resonances in SMASH.

-The last two files can be in principle freely edited without recompiling the code, even though we will not do this today.
-This is useful when you, for example, study resonance production and want to vary branching ratios into of decays into this resonance, or of decays of the resonance.
+The last two files can be freely edited without recompiling the code, even though we will not do this today.
+This is useful, for example, when you want to study resonance production and want to vary branching ratios of decays into a given resonance, or of decays of a given resonance.

 #### Output

 ##### SMASH outputs

-SMASH has two main output contents: a list of particles and a list of all interactions.
-If your JETSCAPE run went as planned you will have 4 files in the `smash_output` directory at the end.
+SMASH has two main output contents: a list of particles (with their selected properties, positions, and momenta) and a list of all interactions (collisions and decays).
+If your JETSCAPE run went as planned, you will in the end have 4 files in the `smash_output` directory:

 ```
 collisions_binary.bin